scidash/neuronunit/neuronunit/tests/singularityimage/README.md

 ## Command Line Access to Comet (of Neuro Science Gateway)
 # Quick start guide:

-# Copy relevant files with scp (secure copy)
+# Copy relevant files with scp

-Use to Comet using the secure copy protocal.
+Use to Comet using the secure copy (secure copy) protocal.

 `scp nu.def rjjarvis@comet.sdsc.xsede.org:~/`

-## Use rsync to copy
+## Use rsync for bigger files

 copy bigger files as it is better at recovery from interruption.